ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A YANG model for the alarm management {{?RFC8632}} defines a standard interface to manage the lifecycle of alarms.
-Alarms represent the undesirable state of network resources {{!I-D.ietf-nmop-terminology}}, The alarm data model also defines the probable root causes and impacted services fields, but there may be insufficient information to determine them at lower layer system (mainly in devices level), so alarms do not always tell the status of network services or necessarily point to the probable root causes of problems.
+Alarms represent the undesirable state of network resources {{!I-D.ietf-nmop-terminology}}, The alarm data model also defines the Probable Root Causes and impacted services fields, but there may be insufficient information to determine them at lower layer system (mainly in devices level), so alarms do not always tell the status of network services or necessarily point to the Probable Root Causes of problems.
 As described in {{?RFC8632}}, the alarm management acts as a starting point for high-level fault management.
-While network incident management often works at the network level, so it is possible to have enough information to perform data correlation and service impact assessment.
-Alarms can work as one of data sources of network incident management and may be aggregated into a few network incidents by the correlation analysis, network service impact and probable root causes may be determined during the incident process.
+While Network Incident Management often works at the network level, so it is possible to have enough information to perform data correlation and Service Impact Assessment.
+Alarms can work as one of data sources of Network Incident Management and may be aggregated into a few network incidents by the correlation analysis, network service impact and Probable Root Causes may be determined during the incident process.

 Network Incident also contains some related alarms, if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.
-In some cases, e.g., cutover scenario, the incident server may use alarm management interface {{?RFC8632}} to shelve some alarms.
+In some cases, e.g., cutover scenario, the Incident Server may use alarm management interface {{?RFC8632}} to shelve some alarms.

 Alarm management may keep the original process, alarms are reported